syncfusion-content/wpf-docs/wpf/Diagram/Commands/Zoom.md

 The [`Zoom`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.IDiagramCommands.html#Syncfusion_UI_Xaml_Diagram_IDiagramCommands_Zoom) commands are used to do zoom-in and zoom-out operations on the Diagram view.
 This command is also used to do scroll and pan operations with its parameter.

-To execute zoom commands, IZoomParameter type [IZoomPositionParameter](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ZoomPositionParameter.html) have to be passed.
+To execute zoom commands, parameter of type [ZoomPositionParameter](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ZoomPositionParameter.html) have to be passed.

 ## Zoom position parameter

-The [ZoomPositionParameter](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ZoomPositionParameter.html) is used to represent the position parameters to for executing zoom command.
-Please find its properties and their description as follows.
+The `ZoomPositionParameter` is used to represent the position parameters for executing the zoom command.
+Please find its properties and their descriptions as follows.

 | Property name | Description |
 | --- | --- |